 Most of this section follows the waymarked Lullingstone Loop (and in some places also a horse route) on part of a clockwise circuit around this country park.

 Keep ahead at the crosspaths, following the Lullingstone Loop (black arrows).
-The woodland path winds downhill and eventually turns right at a marker post to come to a golf fairway.
+The woodland path winds downhill for 200m, turning right at a marker post near the bottom to come to a golf fairway.
 Cross this carefully (with golfers playing from the left) to a gap in the trees opposite and continue on a path climbing gently through a copse.
-At the top keep to the left of a golf green and make your way past some tall trees to meet a surfaced path by a footpath signpost.
+At the top keep to the left of a golf green and follow a line of tall trees to meet a surfaced path by a footpath signpost.

 Turn right onto the path, now also on a horse route (blue arrows).
 Follow the path round a left-hand bend to the corner of a small wood.
 Veer left as indicated onto a path through the trees and keep ahead at a path crossing in the middle of the wood.
 On the far side you come to a golfers' track with several paths into the wood opposite.
 The suggested continuation is to take the right-hand path past wooden barriers, still following the Lullingstone Loop.